Accrual Accounting

 Considering this timeline, how do you think we should record our revenue?
 One might be tempted to answer that we should record it when we sell the item, which further means that the recording will take place on 02/04.

 However, that answer is wrong.
-The reason why it is wrong is that we only provide economic benefit for our customers once we ship them the goods.
+The reason why it is wrong is that we only provide economic benefits for our customers once we ship them the goods.

-What that means is, that the company has control over the date it ships the products, but not on the actual date the product will be delivered.
+That means the company has control over the date it ships the products but not over the actual delivery date.

 Now, let us apply the matching principle to the same example above.